Goldua2cope/devops24/examinations/06/README.md

 There are several ways to accomplish this, and there is no _best_ way to do this with what we've done so far.

 Is this a good way to handle these types of conditionals?
 What do you think?

+#### Answer:
-  - It works in this case really well, because we are looking for changes in the example.internal.conf & html file
+> It works in this case really well, because we are looking for changes in the example.internal.conf & html file

 # BONUS QUESTION